 Preservation, interpretation and promotion of Gullah culture on Hilton Head Island has occurred in recent years at both the local and regional scales.
-The information below is based upon circumstances at the time of this report in 2019.

 Local Efforts

 Among the local efforts to preserve, interpret and showcase Gullah history and culture are the following efforts.